Piling Mat: Design Process & Specifications

 In the UK, the piling contractor will require a ‘Working Platform Certificate’, signed by the Principal Contractor, confirming that the platform has been properly designed for the specific loading and ground conditions on site, constructed in accordance with the design, and will be regularly and adequately maintained throughout use.

-Designing a piling mat
+How to design a piling mat

 There has been some dissatisfaction in the construction industry with the design methods used for piling mats: the calculation methods are quite empirical and use imprecise input parameters, while other methods involve the use of multiple design charts, and most result in an overly conservative piling mat thickness.
 This generates higher than necessary costs for the Principal Contractor.
-In response, Tensar developed a new design method for piling mats that addresses all of these concerns: the T-Value method.
-T-value represents the load transfer efficiency of a granular layer.

-Designing with the T-value method
+Designing a piling mat with the T-value method

-The T-value method has been rigorously validated and published in peer reviewed papers.
+The T-value method has been rigorously validated and published in peer-reviewed papers.

 Figure 4 Geometry of the problem (Lees 2020)

-A piling mat comprises a granular layer over a weaker subgrade soil, in this case clay (Figure 4).
+A piling mat comprises a granular layer over a weaker subgrade soil, in this case, clay (Figure 4).
 The design must determine the required thickness of the granular layer to satisfy each load case.
 BR470 defines two critical loading conditions that must be examined for the specific piling rig being considered.

 The T-value for non-stabilised granular material can be calculated or obtained from a chart (Figure 5).
 The three blue lines are T-value curves for different friction angles.
 A single T-value curve for a specific geogrid stabilised granular material is also shown on the chart in red.
 Different stabilisation geogrids will have similar but different T-value curves.
 Tensar has developed T-value curves for a range of their geogrids in a variety of granular materials.

-Figure 5 - T-Value variation with su undrained shear strength of clay, for non-stabilised granular layers (blue) and a stabilised layer with a specific geogrid (red).
+Figure 5 - T-Value variation with su undrained shear strength of clay for non-stabilised granular layers (blue) and a stabilised layer with a specific geogrid (red).
 (Lees & Matthias 2019)

 The bearing capacity ratio for a rectangular footing is obtained by linear extrapolation between the strip footing (B/L = 0) and square footing (B/L=1).